broadbent/scootplayer/README.md

 Produces a number of stats that are output when the player finishes playback.
 Fields are self-described in the file.

-### dump.txt ###
+### Debug Output ###

 Scootplayer implements a watchdog to detect stalled playback.
-If the player stops responding, Scootplayer will dump the status of current objects (playback and download queues, for example) to a file entitled `dump.txt`.
+If the player stops responding, Scootplayer will dump the status of current objects (playback and download queues, for example) to a file entitled named after the object.
 This is intended for debugging only: if there is no issue with playback, this file will not be present.

 ## Example MPDs ##